JLMadsen/twoPhaseCommit/README.md

 After a client reviews the commit it will either vote yes or no.

 The coordinator will count the votes and if any client voted no it will send an abort message to all clients, and they will rollback their local data.
 If all clients voted yes the coordinator will send a success message and all clients will write this new data to the local data.

+### Features

+- Commit a new balance to the account
+- Send commit to other clients
+- Live voting
+- Full network log

 ### Choices